The average professional spends almost two and a half hours a day reading and responding to emails—28% of the entire work week, according to McKinsey.

 The traditional email process is a hotbed for E&O and miscommunication.
 Of course, email itself is not inherently bad—it’s just that the way you use email needs improvement.

-Here are three ways to start improving your email processes today:
+Here are five ways to start improving your email processes today:

 1) Manage client applications and renewals in an online portal.
 Modern agencies are decreasing their dependency on email by leveraging tools and software that streamline the application and renewal process.